Docker containerized apps (for scientists)

 5.1 Rocker

-rocker has recipes for r docker.
+rocker has recipes for R and Docker.

 5.2 containerit

-6 Docker compose
+6 Docker Compose

 Docker Compose basically lets you run a bunch of Docker containers that can communicate with each other.
 You configure all your containers in one file called docker-compose.yml.

-7 As package manager
+7 As a package manager

 Russell Jones, Whalebrew.
 Docker Images as ‘Native’ Commands:

-As I’ve previously written, containers can be started, perform a task, then stopped in a matter of milliseconds.
-And that’s exactly what Whalebrew allows you to do in the form of Docker images aliased in your $PATH.
+As I’ve previously written, containers can be started, perform a task, then stopped in a matter of milliseconds.1 And that’s exactly what Whalebrew allows you to do in the form of Docker images aliased in your $PATH.

 8 Kubernetes